chengyuanmao819/LOL-analysis/README.md

 # Introduction
 ## General Introduction
-League of Legends (LoL), developed and published by Riot Games in 2009, is a multiplayer online battle arena video game that has gained immense popularity worldwide.
+<a href="https://en.wikipedia.org/wiki/League_of_Legends">League of Legends (LoL)</a>, developed and published by <a href="https://en.wikipedia.org/wiki/Riot_Games">Riot Games, Inc.</a> in 2009, is a multiplayer online battle arena video game that has gained immense popularity worldwide.
 With its vast player base, it has emerged as one of the most influential and widely played esports titles in the gaming industry.
 The dataset we will be working with is a professional dataset curated by Oracle's Elixir, which records match data from professional LoL esports gaming events throughout the year 2023.

 ## Question Identification
-In a game of League of Legends, ten players are divided into two teams to compete against each other.
-Each player has their own role and responsibilities, but the ultimate goal is to secure as many strategic resources as possible and eventually destroy the enemy's Nexus located in their base.
-On the League of Legends map, turrets are considered one of the most important strategic resources.
+In a game of League of Legends, 10 players are divided into two teams to compete against each other.
+Each player has their own role and responsibilities, but the ultimate goal is to secure as many strategic resources as possible and eventually destroy the enemy's <a href="https://leagueoflegends.fandom.com/wiki/Nexus">Nexus</a> located in their base.
+On the League of Legends map, <a href="https://leagueoflegends.fandom.com/wiki/Turret">turrets</a> (tower) are considered one of the most important strategic resources.
 Taking down an opponent's turret not only grants each player on the team additional gold but also provides control over neutral resources and vision around the turret area.
 More importantly, if a team manages to take the first (mid lane) turret in a game, it signifies that they have gained an early advantage, which can have a profound impact on the team's economy and overall game situation.

 In this project, I aim to study the extent of the economic and situational advantages that securing the first (mid lane) turret brings to the team, and how these advantages influence the resource contention and the outcome of the game.
 Through this research, I hope to quantify the strategic value of the first mid lane turret and provide concrete data to help players and teams better understand and utilize this key resource, thereby enhancing the overall competitive level and tactical depth of the game.